 If the text for either the database table or tab-delimited format of the fuelengfraction output is in the jcf, the utility then begins the fuel engine fractions calculation process.
 The first step of this process is to adjust the MOVES fuel engine fractions array to reflect diesel and gas vehicles only.
 For each SUT and year, the utility calculates the total of the fuel engine fractions for all fuel types other than diesel and gas (across all engine technologies).
 If this sum is equal to 0, then no adjustment is necessary and this SUT and year is skipped.
-Otherwise, the utility makes the adjustment for each engine technology by calculating the sum of the fuel engine fractions for the diesel and gas fuel types, replacing the diesel fractions with the ratio of the diesel fractions and the sum of the diesel and gas fuel types, replacing the gas fractions with the ratio of the gas fractions and the sum of the diesel and gas fuel types, and setting all other fuel types to 0.
+Otherwise, the utility makes the adjustment for each engine technology by calculating the sum of the fuel engine fractions for the diesel and gas fuel types, replacing the diesel fractions with the ratio of the diesel fractions and the sum of the diesel and gas fuel types, and setting all other fuel types to 0.

 The utility then calculates the fuel engine fractions for all of the SUTs in the SUT fuel engine fractions array by dividing the yearly diesel registrations by the sum of the yearly diesel and gas registrations and saves these fractions in the diesel part of the SUT fuel engine fractions array.
 The utility then adjusts the SUT fuel engine fractions array to reflect the SUT/fuel type array.
 For each SUT in the SUT fuel engine fractions array, the utility checks each fuel type in the SUT/fuel type array for that SUT.
-If the text "NO" is found in the SUT/fuel type array for any of the fuel types, then the utility adjusts the SUT fuel engine fractions array have a value of 1 for all years and the fuel engine fractions with the NO designation in the SUT/fuel type array have a value of 0 for all years.
+If the text "NO" is found in the SUT/fuel type array for any of the fuel types, then the utility adjusts the SUT fuel engine fractions array so that the fuel engine fractions with the YES designation in the SUT/fuel type array have a value of 1 for all years and the fuel engine fractions with the NO designation in the SUT/fuel type array have a value of 0 for all years.
 Then, for the SUTs in the SUT fuel engine fractions array, the utility replaces the fuel engine fractions in the MOVES fuel engine fractions array with the appropriate fuel engine fractions from the SUT fuel engine fractions array.